scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[28:7]** Is it in one place or in one of the parts of the earth that those things are come to pass, or will the whole earth experience (them)?"

 **[29:1]** And He answered and said unto me: "Whatever will then befall will belong the whole earth; therefore all who live will experience (them).

 **[29:2]** For at that time I will protect only those who are found in those self-same days in this land.

 **[29:3]** And it will come to pass when all is accomplished that was to come to pass in those parts, that the Messiah will then begin to be revealed.

-**[29:4]** And Behemoth shall be revealed from his place and Leviathan shall ascend from the sea, those two great monsters which I created on the fifth day of creation, and I kept until that time; and then they will be for food for all that are left.
+**[29:4]** And Behemoth shall be revealed from his place and Leviathan will ascend from the sea, those two great monsters which I created on the fifth day of creation, and I kept until that time; and then they will be for food for all that are left.

 **[29:5]** The earth also shall yield its fruit ten thousandfold, and one vine there shall be a thousand branches, and each branch shall produce a thousand clusters, and each cluster produce a thousand grapes, and each grape produce a cor of wine.